Chemical Peels are one of the most common cosmetic procedures for rejuvenating skin, treating acne, hyper-pigmentation and removing blemishes.

 - Apply sunscreen with at least SPF 50 daily

 - Avoid strenuous workouts, saunas and steam rooms

 Is Chemical Peels Safe?

-Like with any medical procedure, it is only safe in hands of experienced doctor or nurse practitioner.
+Like with any medical procedure, it is only safe in the hands of an experienced doctor or nurse practitioner.
 The manner in which the chemical peel is done in the clinic results in thicker, healthier skin with no sensitivity that can occur with other deep peels.
-We have many years of experience in using chemical peels safely on darker skin types which are prone to complications such as burns and hyperpigmentation ,if chemical peel is not done properly.
+We have many years of experience in using chemical peels safely on darker skin types which are prone to complications such as burns and hyperpigmentation, if a chemical peel is not done properly.

 Can Chemical Peels Thin the Skin?